 Speedy Romeo uses Thai finger chili peppers for their pickled peppers.
 I couldn’t find these but had poblano peppers from the farmers market in my fridge.
 Poblanos made a nice substitute, but you can use any peppers that you prefer.

 1 cup seeded, thinly sliced chili pepper

 1/4 cup water

 2 teaspoons salt

-Bring water, vinegar, sugar and salt to boil in a small sauce pan, stirring to dissolve sugar and salt.
-Pour hot liquid over peppers in jar, filling jar to top.
+Bring water, vinegar, sugar, and salt to boil in a small saucepan, stirring to dissolve sugar and salt.
+Pour hot liquid over peppers in a jar, filling the jar to the top.